Madurai Nayak dynasty: Rise to power

 Viswanatha Nayaka was not originally independent, but was treated as just another governor who the emperor had sent to keep control over the provinces.
 Originally he had control over Chola Nadu as well, which was ruled by a feudatory Chola prince, but this was transferred to the Thanjavur Nayakas.
-In 1544, Viswanatha Nayaka helped Aliya Rama Raya's army subdue Travancore, which had been refusing to pay tribute.
+In 1544, Viswanatha Nayaka helped Rama Raya's army subdue Travancore, which had been refusing to pay tribute.

-Vishwanatha also rebuilt fortifications at Madurai and made travel safer.
+Viswanatha also rebuilt fortifications at Madurai and made travel safer.
 He cleared the jungle around the banks of the Kaveri near Tiruchirappalli and destroyed hideouts of robbers there.
 He also expanded the borders of the kingdom so it included most of modern southern and western Tamil Nadu at his death.
 However, many of the local chieftains were still chafing under his rule, and so to appease them, Viswanatha's chief minister, Ariyanatha Mudaliar, assisted him in using the palayam or poligar system.
 The system was a quasi-fedual organisation of the country, which was divided into multiple palayams or small provinces; and each palayam was ruled by a palayakkarar or a petty chief.
 Ariyanatha organized the Pandyan kingdom into 72 palayams and ruled over the 72 dry-zone poligar chiefs.
 Of these 72, Kurvikulam and Ilayarasanendal, which were ruled by Kamma Nayakas of the Pemmasani, Komatineni and Ravella clans, were considered royal palayams.
-In the last year of his life he abdicated the throne and was alive for his son's investiture with ruling power in 1564, and died thereafter.Viswanatha's son, Krishnappa, was crowned in 1564.
+In the last year of his life he abdicated the throne and was alive for his son's investiture with ruling power in 1564, and died thereafter.
+Viswanatha's son, Krishnappa, was crowned in 1564.
 He immediately faced threats from nobles disgruntled with the new palayam system brought in by his father.
 These nobles, led by Tumbichchi Nayaka instigated a revolt among some of the polygars, which was crushed by Krishnappa.
 In the same year, he sent a contingent to the Battle of Talikota but it could not arrive in time.
-This defeat made the Nayakas virtually independent.
+The defeat of Rama Raya made the Nayakas virtually independent.
 When the king of Kandy, a friend of Tumbichchi Nayaka, stopped sending tribute, Krishnappa then led an invasion of Kandy.
 In this invasion he killed the king of Kandy, sent the late king's wife and children to Anuradhapura and placed his own brother-in-law Vijaya Gopala Naidu as his viceroy there to ensure tribute.